kunitoki/popsicle/README.rst

 Build From Source
 -----------------

 First step is to build JUCE.
-Step into the popsicle directory, then issue the following commands (or you can use the *build_juce.sh* script):
+Step into the popsicle directory, then issue the following commands (or you can use the *scripts/build_juce.sh* script):

 .. code-block:: bash